-(a) Remove all service user names from postings, even from positive postings.
+(b) Remove all service user names from postings, especially negative postings.

 Where there are postings that are known to be part of a current, formal complaints or legal, police, coronial, AHPRA or other similar procedure we will carefully consider the content of the postings to determine the relevance of publication.
 To determine the purpose for publication, we may seek further information from the author and / or service.